 If you're thinking about making your own will, you may feel a little uneasy about the process.
 After all, shouldn't you seek a lawyer's help with such an important legal document?

 The answer depends on your situation.
 If you're like most people, you won't need a lawyer to make a will.
-With good self-help materials, it's not difficult to make a will that takes care of basic concerns, such as leaving a home, investments, a small business and personal items to your loved ones.
+With good do-it-yourself materials, it's not difficult to make a will that takes care of basic concerns, such as leaving a home, investments, a small business, and personal items to your loved ones.
 And if you have young children, you can use your will to name a guardian to take care of them, as well as someone to manage any property they inherit.
 A will can certainly be legal even if you don't use an attorney to make it.

 You may be interested to know that when lawyers draft wills, they usually start with a standard form that contains the same types of clauses contained in most do-it-yourself wills.
 Most attorneys put their standard will form into a computer and have a secretary type in the client's name, the names of the people the client wants his or her property to go to, and other basic information—exactly what you can do for yourself when you make your own will with software.